HynwLee/How-to-Install-OS-101/How to Install Debian 10 GNOME.md

 13. (g)ufw: make sure (g)ufw auto-start on startup[13]
 14. install VLC
 15. time: Debian uses UTC, Windows uses RTC.
 Make Windows use UTC and hit the synchronize button of Windows.
-16. Firefox settings: (for privacy and security, search on the internet! refer to privacytools.io) restore your bookmarks [16]
+16. Firefox settings: restore your bookmarks [16]
 17. Libreoffice writer: set your preferences(+ disable autocorrect-word completion and delete all the history for potential privacy threat)
 18. set uim for multilanguage input support. uim byeoru works well for Korean input.
 And install fonts.[18]
 19. keyboard shortcuts: remove the unnecessary